DACA Resource Center

-The uncertain future for DACA is forcing everyone to reconsider other possible paths to a legal status within the United States.
-In some cases, individuals have an available path to a green card and don’t even realize it.
+The uncertain future for DACA has forced everyone to reconsider other possible paths to a legal status within the United States.
+In some cases, individuals have an available path to a green card and don't even realize it.

 Are you married to a U.S. citizen?
 Has any family relative ever filed an immigration petition on your behalf?
 Have you ever been a victim of a crime or domestic violence?
 All of these questions are very important because they may lay a foundation for immigration alternatives aside from DACA.
 Marriage, employment, asylum status and the U visa are just a few of the possibilities.
 It's important that anyone with an undocumented status understands their options.
 Contact an immigration attorney or other legal service provider to analyze your situation.